Connecting to Token

 To bypass the proxy for addresses your application may need to support, add:

 The gRPC core libraries support common proxy variables in the following forms:

 To bypass the proxy for addresses your application may need to support:

 Token uses Mutual TLS (mTLSMutual Transport Layer Security – common security practice that uses client TLS certificates to provide an additional layer of protection, allowing it to cryptographically verify the client information.) to authenticate sessions between Token Cloud and servers built with our SDKs.
 In brief, mTLS is invoked when both the server (the application built with the SDK) and the client (Token Cloud) present certificates to validate their identity.
 Once TLS is mutually verified, communication between the two entities can commence.

 Within the application integrating with the SDK, a certificate and key must be provided.
 These sample applications demonstrate the structure:

-Note: These will live within the config/tls directory within your project root.
+Note: These will live in the config/tls directory within your project root.